batoulll-ghosn/batoulll-ghosn/README.md

 - 👋 Hi, I’m Batoul Ghosn
 - 👀 I’m interested in Coding variety of languages
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning full-stack development

 <!---
 batoulll-ghosn/batoulll-ghosn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.